Botanism/Botanist/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to making a an existing feature better?**
+**Is your feature request related to making an existing feature better?**
 No my feature request is about a new feature.

 **Describe the solution you'd like**